 Github Navigator in Xcode

 Xcode has introduced another navigator called ‘Source Control Navigator’ near the project navigator.
 This shows all the information about branches, tags and remotes about the current GitHub repo.
 It also shows the commits in the main pain.
-I have example below which show detailed information about XCFit GitHub repository.
+I have an example below which show detailed information about XCFit GitHub repository.

 As you can see in the image it’s very detailed.
 We can browse through it easily.